Swiss Transition to Christianity

 The prestige of Rome remained, however.
 Bishops took advantage of the political vacuum in Rome and promoted Rome as the capital of the Christian world, claiming that Rome had the oldest right because of the martyrdom of St. Peter, who holds the keys to heaven.

 The first church of Chur was built in the fifth century.
-The present cathedral is the result of fifteen hundred years building, art and architecture history and shows Carolingian, Romanesque, Gothic and Baroque styles.
+The present cathedral is the result of fifteen hundred years of building, art and architecture history and features Carolingian, Romanesque, Gothic and Baroque styles.
 (Source: D. MacCulloch, A History of Christianity (Londen 2009).